 SFU’s Faculty of Education has over a decade of experience in partnering with educational institutions and organizations around the world to provide international education professional development programs.
-The participants have come to SFU from many countries, including China, Japan, Korea, Taiwan, Indonesia, Vietnam, and Spain.
+The participants have come to SFU from many countries, including China, Japan, South Korea, Indonesia, Vietnam, and Spain.
 Feedback from participants and partner institutions has consistently been positive.

 Professional development is viewed as a key process in improving and maintaining quality education for all students.
 It involves the participants as active agents in their own continuous growth through which they develop their capacity to function as effectively as possible in their vocation and in society.

 The Office of International Education in the Faculty of Education at SFU is dedicated to excellence in committing its experience, resources and expertise to the planning and delivery of this Professional Development Program.

 Office of International Education